pragya-celestial-systems/Data-Grid/README.md

 # Data Grid

-Data grid is a React and TypeScript-based table application that takes .json or .csv file and renders a table.
+Data grid is a React-based table application that takes .json or .csv file and renders a table.

 ## Features